More

 According to a Ponemon Institute report1 commissioned by IBM, over 40% of IT and security workers indicated they suffered a data breach in the last year due to unpatched vulnerabilities.
 While simple in nature, patching software in a large organization with several complex systems takes time.
 It takes, on average, 102 days to apply, test, and fully deploy patches.

-Patch management Process isn’t just another IT chore—it’s a critical line of defense for your entire organization.
+The patch management Process isn’t just another IT chore—it’s a critical line of defense for your entire organization.
 Here’s how:

 • Keeping downtime at bay: Ransomware and other cyber threats can cripple your systems, costing valuable time and money.
 Patch management Program keeps your devices updated and secure, minimizing the risk of downtime caused by security breaches.